Bengal BJP to protest from home against state’s handling of COVID-19

 He claimed that while TMC leaders and ministers are working among the people, but leaders of other parties, especially those from BJP, were being prevented from stepping out of their homes to help the masses.

-"Our MP from Balurghat constituency, Sukanta Majumdar has been sent a notice by the district police chief asking him to remain in home quarantine, though he returned from Delhi on March 23 and stayed indoors for over 20 days," Ghosh said.
+"Our MP from Balurghat constituency, Sukanta Majumdar has been sent a notice by the district police chief asking him to remain in-home quarantine, though he returned from Delhi on March 23 and stayed indoors for over 20 days," Ghosh said.

 Ghosh also alleged that the saffron party's Purulia district women's cell chief was picked up by the police after she posted pictures of the condition at the local hospital there.